6 things you need to know about PSRs

 - Follow the engineer’s recommendations.
 The PSR report from the engineer is not the last step.
 “You must address the issues in the engineer’s report and document steps taken to comply before you use the equipment or process.”

-- Watch the short video, Machine Safeguarding - Understand the Pre-Start Health and Safety Review, for more tips from Michael Wilson.
+Watch the short video, Machine Safeguarding - Understand the Pre-Start Health and Safety Review, for more tips.

 - Sign up for our half-day Managing Pre-Start Reviews onsite or classroom training.